-In measuring the student expenditure impacts we draw on Hermannsson et al (2010c) in adopting a novel approach that emphasises the importance of the degree of exogeneity of student expenditure.
-We recognise the public funding of HEI students also has an opportunity cost.
-Again considerable heterogeneity is revealed across HEIs when we accommodate this.
+In measuring the student expenditure impacts we draw on Hermannsson et al (2010b) in adopting a novel approach that emphasises the importance of the degree of exogeneity of student expenditure.
+We recognise that the regional government budget constraint also impacts on student funding.
+Again considerable heterogeneity is revealed across HEIs.

 The rest of the paper is structured as follows.
-In Section 2 we provide a brief overview of the London higher education system and present key characteristics of individual London HEIs - including their funding sources and the level of funding relative to the number of staff and students.
+In Section 2 we provide a brief overview of the Welsh higher education system and present key characteristics of individual Welsh HEIs - including their funding sources and the level of funding relative to the number of staff and students.
 In Section 3 we outline the HEI-disaggregated IO accounting approach, and present the results of applying it to HEIs' own expenditures.
 While total institutional expenditure impacts vary considerably across HEIs, we show that this largely reflects differences in the scale of HEIs.
-Once we control for scale, by focusing on the value of individual HEI multipliers, the results exhibit a striking degree of homogeneity given the variety and often highly specialised nature, of HEIs in London.
-We then show the impact of recognising alternative uses of the public funding of HEIs in Section 4.
+Once we control for scale, by focusing on the value of individual HEI multipliers, the results exhibit a striking degree of homogeneity.
+We then show the impact of recognising the budget constraint implied by the Barnett formula in Section 4.
 The resultant balanced expenditure HEI multipliers exhibit considerable heterogeneity.

 We discuss the overall impacts of HEIs by incorporating the effects of student expenditures in Section 5.
-One key finding is that a focus on overall expenditure impacts gives a misleading impression of a homogenous HEI sector in London, which is in fact characterised by considerable heterogeneity once differences in funding sources are recognised.
+One key finding is that a focus on overall expenditure impacts gives a misleading impression of a homogenous HEI sector in Wales, which is in fact characterised by considerable heterogeneity once differences in funding sources are recognised.
 Against this background a simple descriptive analysis suggests a number of "clusters" of less heterogeneous groups of HEIs within the sector as a whole, based upon alternative indicators of their impact on their host region.
 However, our results emphasise the critical dependence of any such clustering on the criteria on which any taxonomy is predicated and, in particular, on the precise definition of "impact".
 Of course, the analysis of this paper is confined to the expenditure effects of HEIs, whereas general taxonomies would naturally focus on a more comprehensive set of criteria (though these do not typically include estimated expenditure impacts).2